-The following principles guide how the VLSB+C responds to immediate and emerging issues.
+The following principles guide how we respond to immediate and emerging issues.
 These principles reflect the way we currently approach our work, as well as our aspirations for continuous improvement.
-They signal to our partners in regulation under the Legal Profession Uniform Law, the legal profession and the Victorian community, what they should expect from us as modern and future-focused regulator.
+They signal to our partners in regulation, the legal profession and the Victorian community, what they should expect from us as modern and future-focused regulator.